ubco-W2022T2-data301/project-group-group11/README.md

-# Group 11 - {Short snappy Title of your project}
+# Group 11 - A Deeper Look into Apple's Stock Value

-- Your title can change over time.

 ## Milestones